Please note that Tapas no longer supports Internet Explorer.

 “Tom stopped the race after he found your bike in pieces.
 You were gone man.
 How did this short thing drag you here?”

+Lore responds by rolling his eyes so hard I’m convinced they’ll disappear into the back of his skull and reappear sometime next week.
 Then he crouched, hands steady as he inspected Callum's scrapes like it was second nature, like he'd spent his entire life patching up engines, bruises, and idiots.
-His tone shifted, softer.
+His tone shifted, now softer.

 “You okay Cal?”

-Callum brushed glitter off his collar - my glitter, thank you very much - and muttered.
+Callum brushed glitter off his collar, my glitter, thank you very much and muttered.

 “Fine, fine.
 A lil' dizzy, but nothing feels broken.”